BenBabicka/COS30049/README.md

 1. Manually enter the following in the respective fields of the dataset_split.ipynb file in the Project/Backend/Scripts directory.
 2. Add the data set that need to be to the directory.
 3. Run the script.
-4 .Move the three new csv files to the Project/Data/Input directory.
+4. Move the three new csv files to the Project/Data/Input directory.
 ```

 # To run the main program